OptiTrack/Drone-Calibration/ProjectDescription.md

 * Learn how to establish requirements and stakeholders for a project to validate progress.
 * Learn basic 3D viewport manipulation skills.
 * Learn how to write standardized file formats.
-* Learn how to work with physical hardware.
+* Learn how Calibration is done Manually in Motive today
-* Learn the basics of motion capture techniques.
+* User interface programming and design.
+* Complete a small useful application for helping to automate a lengthy and skill-based process.
+* Possibly gain some cross collaboration experience with the Mechanical Engineering team to improve surrounding processes.